JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-add-dependencies.md

         }
         val androidMain by getting {
             dependencies {
-                //platform part of :some-other-multiplatform-module will be added automatically }
+                // platform part of :some-other-multiplatform-module will be added automatically }
         }
     }